Birth of a law

 - When does the effect of a law cease?

-11.15 - press conference of the National Assembly Speaker and the Ombudsman (National Assembly House, 13 Nikola Pasic Square, Central Hall)
+9.30 - sitting of the Committee on Administrative, Budgetary, Mandate and Immunity Issues (National Assembly House, 13 Nikola Pasic Square, hall 2)